GPUOpen-Drivers/llpc/llpc/docs/DdnInterShaderDataCacheTracking.md

      the information may otherwise be obsolete.

-  2. Knowledge about what kind of full pipeline optimizations are applied, including some of their details, is centralized in `PatchCheckShaderCache`.
+  2. Knowledge about what kind of full pipeline optimizations are applied, including some of their details, is centralized in `CheckShaderCache`.
 This limits the design's extensibility.

 Implementation overview
 -----------------------